Skip to main content

 Be specific.
 Name competitors.
 Identify real weaknesses, not generic "large companies move slowly."

-GPT-5: Strong at market structure analysis.
-The competitor naming is reliable.
-The "where incumbents are weak" section sometimes generalizes from review patterns rather than citing specific patterns.
+GPT-5.5: Strong at market structure analysis and the barrier-to-entry section is well-reasoned.
+Competitor naming is reliable.
+The "where incumbents are weak" section sometimes generalizes rather than citing specific complaints, and on "where a new entrant could win" it can stay cautious rather than directional.

-Opus 4.7: Most opinionated where it should be — the "where a new entrant could win" answer is a specific claim with reasoning, not a hedge.
-The biggest assumption section is the most useful of the three because it identifies the actual uncertainty rather than listing plausible risks.
+Claude Opus 4.8: Most opinionated where it should be — the "where a new entrant could win" answer is a specific claim with reasoning, not a hedge, and the biggest-assumption section identifies the actual uncertainty.
+Its weakness is currency: without grounding it leans on what it already knows about the market.

 17. Systematic Comparison of Approaches